 Topeka man arrested on drug and weapon charges in Jackson Co.

-JACKSON CO., Kan.
-(WIBW) - A Topeka man has been booked for multiple drug and weapon-related charges after a Saturday afternoon traffic stop in Jackon Co.
-Saturday.
+TOPEKA, Kan.
+(WIBW) - A Topeka man was arrested on drug and weapon charges Saturday afternoon after a traffic stop in Jackson Co.

-Sheriff Tim Morse said a sheriff’s deputy stopped a car around 4:00 pm Saturday afternoon near 142nd and US Hwy 75 for a traffic infraction.
+According to Sheriff Tim Morse, a Jackson County Sheriff’s Deputy stopped a vehicle on Saturday around 4 pm near 142nd and US Hwy 75 for a traffic infraction.

-29-year-old Bo Selley of Topeka was arrested after allegedly being in the possession of illegal contraband.
+The driver, Bo Martin Selley, 29, of Topeka, was arrested after allegedly being in the possession of illegal contraband.

 Copyright 2021 WIBW.
 All rights reserved.